yanzhiwangwyz/HospitalManagement/README.md

 docker run -p 8080:8080 project
 ```
 ## Deploy on Render
+- Add `Dockerfile` to specify environment, specify working directory, and build the application using Maven
 [Hospital Management Project](https://project-6b4i.onrender.com/)
 ## Deploy on Heroku
+- Add `Dockerfile` to specify environment, specify working directory, and build the application using Maven
+- Add `Procfile` to specify the application to run the Java application using the assigned PORT
+- - Add `system.properties` to to specify the Java version
 [Hospital Management Project](https://hospitalmanagementapp-45c6aa8bdba4.herokuapp.com/)